- As low as $391/Night

 Sleeping arrangements include one king-size bed in the master bedroom plus one queen and one twin bed in the 2nd bedroom.
 There is a queen self-inflatable air bed for an additional two people. min. occupancy is seven.

-Fripp Island, a gated community, is a wildlife preserve that is 19 miles from Beaufort, South Carolina and an simple trip to Hilton Head Island, Savannah and Charleston.
-There are multiple challenging golf courses around Beaufort plus outstanding dining in town - expanding every year.
-The Island itself offers a long beach that is seldom busy so there is plenty of room to spread out the family beach blanket to savor the surf and sun.
+Fripp Island, a gated community, is a wildlife preserve that is 19 miles from Beaufort, South Carolina and an painless trip to Hilton Head Island, Savannah and Charleston.
+There are numerous challenging golf courses around Beaufort plus magnificent dining in town - expanding every year.
+The Island itself offers a long beach that is seldom busy so there is plenty of room to spread out the family beach blanket to appreciate the surf and sun.

 This is a great island for cycling as there are bicycle paths and little traffic so bring your bicycles and discover while appreciating the wildlife -you are sure to see deer.
 Fripp has everything you need for a safe, family holiday away from home.
 Come see for yourself!